-The Viking studio has lent their costumes to the Harpa concert and conference hall for the play on the Icelandic Sagas - the Greatest Hits in 75 minutes!
-When I went to that play I got to wear a cape, which I was told was used in one of the Game of Throne series here in Iceland, a really beautiful green cape, which you can see in my blog on the play.
+The Viking studio has lent their costumes to the Harpa concert hall in Reykjavík, for the play on the Icelandic Sagas - the Greatest Hits in 75 minutes!
+When I went to that play I got to wear a cape, which I was told was used in one of the Game of Throne series here in Iceland, a really beautiful green cape, which you can see in my blog about the play.

-Our Icelandic Sagas tell us about powerful Viking Clans fighting each other for the protection of their honour and the revenge of spilt blood of their own clan.
-These Sagas are real stories of love and betrayal, revenge and the lust for power.
+Our Icelandic Sagas tell us about powerful Viking Clans fighting each other for the protection of their honour and the revenge of spilled blood of their own clan.
+These Sagas are real stories of love and betrayal, revenge, and the lust for power.

 If you read our Icelandic Sagas you will learn about the strong and independent Viking women - the Icelandic women have remained strong and independent throughout the centuries until modern times.

 The Vikings searched for a new world in open Vikings ship on the open sea, and some of them settled on this volcanic island in the north, where they lived and fought the elements and each other.
 Here they had to survive through the cold and dark winters, drift ice, and volcanoes, which continued to spew out ash and "red hot" lava.